 Whether you are looking to play in the powder, skim across frozen lakes, or tour first-class trails, snowmobiling is intrinsic to winter up north.
 Snowmobile trails on the North Shore provide the opportunity to explore the spectacular Lake Superior shoreline, adjacent ridges, lakes, forests and towns.

 Snowmobile trails on the North Shore cross private and public land and are developed and maintained through a Minnesota Department of Natural Resources (MN DNR) Grant-In-Aid program.
 Local snowmobile groups act in conjunction with the state to create, groom and maintain area trails.
-Snowmobiling is free of charge in Minnesota as long your snowmobile is registered here, or in your home state or province.
+Snowmobiling is free of charge in Minnesota as long your snowmobile is registered in MN.
+All others require an annual $51 permit [details on how to buy].
 A 50 MPH speed limit is in effect unless otherwise posted.